Updated November 29, 2025, Feb2/26

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to get to my true response, which is what to do with my life in this moment, since I’m not in the act of ending it).
+But I have to ignore anyway (if I want to get my true response out there,) which is what to do with my life in this moment, since I’m not in the act of ending it).

 So start ignoring the delay by focusing on